nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # Tuteez User Guide

-Tuteez is a **desktop address book app designed specifically for tech-savvy private tutors to manage student contacts**, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Tuteez is a **desktop address book app** designed specifically for **private tutors** to **manage student contacts seamlessly**, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 Key features include **conflict-free scheduling**, **storing detailed contact information**, and the ability to **add personalized remarks** for each student.
 If you can type fast, Tuteez can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->